 Free Brioche Stitch Knitting Patterns

-Have given brioche stitch knitting a try yet?
-If not you’re in for a great surprise.
+Have you given brioche stitch knitting a try yet?
+If not, you’re in for a great surprise.
 Brioche stitches produce a lofty, ridged fabric where pronounced columns of knit stitches appear to float on the surface above purl troughs.
 Brioche belongs to a family of stitches that rely on slipped stitches worked in conjunction with yarnovers.
 It produces a lofty, ridged fabric that resembles knit 1, purl 1 rib.
 Pronounced columns of elongated knit stitches appear to float on the surface above purl troughs.

 Brioche stitch is one of those pattern stitches that seems tricky, but it’s really not.
 The stitch uses a combination of good old knit stitches, as well as slipped stitches that are paired with yarnovers.

 Brioche can be worked in the round or flat, and it makes very warm and beautiful garments and accessories.
-Brioche really shines when worked in two colors, and it’s actually easier to work with two colors instead of one, because the two colors enable you to see the stitches really well from one row to the next.
+Brioche really shines when worked in two colors, and it’s actually easier to work with two colors instead of one because the two colors enable you to see the stitches really well from one row to the next.

 The increases and decreases in brioche knitting are very visible, and they add so much visual interest to the project.

-To learn this incredible stitch, and be inspired by some great patterns, you’ll definitely want to check out this free brioche stitch knitting download.
+To learn this incredible stitch in its entirety, and be inspired by some great patterns, you’ll definitely want to check out this free brioche stitch knitting download.
 Start by learning how to knit brioche, then pick one of the five patterns we’ve included.
 Because it is reversible, this stitch is a good choice for scarves, which is why we’ve included two patterns in the collection.
 You’ll also find a beautiful cowl, chunky sweater, and cute top pattern.
 Once you get accustomed to working with the paired slipped stitch and yarnover, you’ll find brioche stitch as simple to knit as ribbing.
 You’ll get it all in this free download, just enter your email and enjoy!